nttibbetts/mathworks_presentation/presentation.md

 <!--//-->
 ## Solution
 - Rewrite this view without the UI framework
+  - really no other options that didn't involve replacing the UI framework completely
 - Potential Risks <!-- .element: class="fragment" -->
   - no guarantee that it would be significantly faster
   - never done on any other view, so limited time estimate